 LinkedIn – One of the Top Social Media Platforms for B2B Marketing

-LinkedIn is without a doubt, the best social media platform to focus on in B2B marketing.
+LinkedIn is generally the best social media platform for B2B marketing.

 With this in mind, you can use LinkedIn for a few things:

 - A good source of company information for prospecting